The National Dog of Turkey

 anything out of the ordinary.

-The Akbash fits the bill and many say may be one of the oldest guardians still alive today.
+The Akbash fits the bill, and many people say the breed may be one of the oldest guardians still alive today.
 Protection dogs also need to independent and self-confident if they are going to guard sheep, goats, cattle and even poultry, alpacas and llamas.

 generally healthy, but like all dogs can be susceptible to certain